adamblan/cs-ms-teaching-track/posting.md

   posted: 01-August-2024
   title: Assistant Teaching Professor <br> (Told that ad has wrong title, it should be this, not "instructor")
   link: https://jobs.colorado.edu/jobs/JobDetail/?jobId=58252
+  notes: (Told that ad has wrong title, it should be "Assistant Teaching Professor" not "instructor")
 ```

 If I wanted to add the University of Pennsylvania with a job posting from CIS that was posted on October 9th at this link: [https://www.cis.upenn.edu/open-faculty-positions/](https://www.cis.upenn.edu/open-faculty-positions/)